sky-larke/site/archetypes/default.md

 comment: false # Disable comment if false.
 ---

-Hi, I'm Erin, an undergrad at Northwestern University working on getting a BS in Computer Science.
-My interests mainly lie in user-centered creation, such as UI/UX and game design.

 I am currently working on:
 * [Ari](/ari): A visual novel about regret and acceptance.